 4. Google Ads Video Campaigns

-In-stream videos are played before, during or after other YouTube videos.
-You surely know these ads: some are skippable, some are not.
-The main benefit of in-stream ads is that they will profit from the audience of the video they are on.
-On another side, there are discovery videos.
+The two main options are: In-stream videos are played before, during or after other YouTube videos.
+You must have seen these ads: some are skippable, some are not.
+The main benefit of in-stream ads is that they will benefit from the audience choosing to watch the video.
+On the other hand, there are discovery videos.
 These videos will appear, alone, as a result for certain searches within YouTube.

 Similarly to display ads, video ad’s main purpose is to raise awareness around your brand.
 Therefore, the cost per impression (for one view) of your ad will be low while the cost per conversion is typically high.